Are Centauros exotic signals of the QGP?: Centauro explanations

 Therefore many ratios of the $F_{i,j}$ are expected to be unity:

 and particularly for $i \ge 1$ and j=1.

 If on the other hand a distribution of $f$ is of the form $p(f) = 1/(2 \sqrt{f})$ , as predicted by a DCC mechanism, then in the semiclassical limit

 Thus the values of $r_{i,j}$ below 1 could be the indicators of a DCC formation.
 The results presented in \cite{DCC_Chac_2} were based on analysis of 59 $\gamma$-hadron families, with $\Sigma E_{vis} \gt 100 $ TeV, detected in thick lead chambers, of 57 m$^{2}$year exposure.
-Such chambers give opportunity to study hadronic component with high precision and detection probability close to one.
 The robust observables have been calculated for real and simulated families and compared one to the other.
 It was concluded that there are peculiar clusters of pions with large asymmetries in the neutral pion fraction distribution, absent in the artificial families.

-Similar conclusion has been obtained in \cite{DCC_Pamir} where 139 $\gamma$-hadron families with energies 100 TeV $\lt \Sigma E_{vis} \lt $700 TeV, from Pamir experimental data, have been analysed.
+A similar conclusion has been obtained in \cite{DCC_Pamir} where 139 $\gamma$-hadron families with energies 100 TeV $\lt \Sigma E_{vis} \lt $700 TeV, from Pamir experimental data, have been analysed.
 Here the behaviour of robust observables as a function of the visible energy of a leading jet, obtained after decascading procedure, was studied.
 The authors of refs. \cite{DCC_Chac_2,DCC_Pamir} explain the observed deviation from the simulated characteristics as a copious production of pions from a DCC domain, formed in the far-forward angular region.
 It should be noted, however, that the production rate of DCC, estimated in \cite{DCC_Chac_1} as 21-24\% for the leading particle region, is not sufficient to explain the global characteristics, such as the energy spectra of families.
 For the whole inelastic channel this value was estimated to be less than 5\%.